-A. Peptide Table: This contains the important details and statistics associated with each quantified peptide that passes the filters in the "Summary" view.
-The peptide table is associated with the corresponding letter A. located in the previous screenshot.
+Peptide Table: The peptide table contains the important details and statistics associated with each quantified peptide that passes the filters in the "Summary" view.

-Right-click on a peptide in the table to 'copy the peptide sequence', 'show spectrum in LC/MS', or 'show original spectrum'
+Right-click on a peptide in the table to 'copy the peptide sequence', 'show spectrum in LC/MS', and 'show original spectrum'.